sassoftware/viya4-monitoring-kubernetes/samples/namespace-monitoring/README.md

 # Namespace Monitoring

-This sample demonstrates how to customize a monitoring deployment to separate cluster monitoring from SAS Viya (namespace) monitoring.
+This sample demonstrates how to customize a monitoring deployment to separate cluster monitoring from SAS Viya platform (namespace) monitoring.

 The basic steps are the following:

-* Create the monitoring namespace and label other namespaces for cluster or SAS Viya monitoring.
+* Create the monitoring namespace and label other namespaces for cluster or SAS Viya platform monitoring.
 * Deploy cluster monitoring and restrict it to use only cluster dashboards.
-* Deploy standard SAS Viya monitoring to each SAS Viya namespace.
+* Deploy standard SAS Viya platform monitoring to each SAS Viya platform namespace.
-* Create Prometheus custom resources (CRs) that are configured to monitor only their respective SAS Viya namespaces.
+* Create Prometheus custom resources (CRs) that are configured to monitor only their respective SAS Viya platform namespaces.
-* Deploy Grafana to each SAS Viya namespace to provide visualization.
+* Deploy Grafana to each SAS Viya platform namespace to provide visualization.

 **Note:** All resources in this sample are configured for host-based ingress.